 Developmental visual agnosia (DVA) is characterized by lifelong difficulties with visual recognition in the absence of evident brain lesions (Gilaie-Dotan et al., 2009).
 Individuals with DVA may present with impaired object recognition in addition to deficits in face identity and expression processing (Ariel and Sadeh, 1996).
-This differentiates DVA from pure developmental prosopagnosia (DP) in which the visual deficit is largely circumscribed to face identity recognition (Dobel et al., 2007; Duchaine et al., 2009a; Duchaine et al., 2009b; Duchaine and Nakayama, 2006b; Duchaine et al., 2003a; Garrido et al., 2009; Humphreys et al., 2007).
+This differentiates DVA from pure developmental prosopagnosia (DP) in which the visual deficit is largely circumscribed to face identity recognition (Dobel et al., 2007; Duchaine et al., 2009a, 2009b, 2003a; Duchaine and Nakayama, 2006b; Garrido et al., 2009; Humphreys et al., 2007).
 An additional important distinction is that DP is more common, with an approximate prevalence of 2% in the general population (Kennerknecht et al., 2006).
-By contrast, developmental visual agnosia with deficits in visual integration and object recognition is far rarer and only seldom described in the literature (Ariel and Sadeh, 1996; Duchaine et al., 2003b)
+By contrast, DVA with deficits in visual integration and object recognition is far rarer and only seldom described in the literature (Ariel and Sadeh, 1996; Duchaine et al., 2003b).